Ultrasound in Cleveland, offices are in Beachwood, Westlake, and Middlefield

 A fetal ultrasound is performed to evaluate your baby’s growth and development.
 Measurements of the fetus’s head circumference, abdomen, thigh bone, and weight are taken to determine the gestational age of the fetus.
 Pictures of the fetus are taken, and the volume of amniotic fluid is measured.
 Note that ultrasound measurements may be incorrect up to 20 percent.
 Fetal ultrasounds can also be used to evaluate problems or help confirm a diagnosis.

 A biophysical profile is a prenatal ultrasound performed to examine the well-being of the baby.
 Once the results are evaluated, a score is given out of 10 to determine if the baby is healthy.
-The ultrasound evaluates the baby’s heart rate, movements, breathing, amniotic fluid level, and muscle tone.
+The machine evaluates the baby’s heart rate, movements, breathing, amniotic fluid level, and muscle tone.
 The test is performed to prevent pregnancy loss and ensure the baby’s oxygen levels are in a healthy range.
-This ultrasound is typically performed after 32 weeks’ gestation but can be performed as soon as you are far enough along to deliver.
+This is typically performed after 32 weeks’ gestation but can be performed as soon as you are far enough along to deliver.

 A transabdominal ultrasound is performed to examine the organs in the abdomen and structures in the female pelvis.
 In order to have the best window to see the organs, a full bladder is required.
 You will lie down on the exam table with your abdomen exposed.
 A gel will be applied to your abdomen and an external probe will scan the surface.
-Images will be taken on the ultrasound machine and the organs and tissues will be evaluated.
+Images will be taken on the machine and the organs and tissues will be evaluated.

 DR. GITIFOROOZ GYN